thanosbam/Waldo/README.md

 # Waldo
 a site where you can(?) find Waldo.
-A fun little personal project where you choose "find Waldo" pictures and you find Wldo by hovering.
-Work very much on progess
+Fun little personal project where you choose "find Waldo" pictures and you find Waldo by hovering.
+Work very much in progess